From: $360.00

 Product Description

-The Ping sonar is a multipurpose single-beam echosounder.
-It can be used as an altimeter for ROVs and AUVs, for bathymetry work aboard a USV, as an obstacle avoidance sonar, and other underwater distance measurement applications.
-Ping combines a compact form factor and 300 meter depth rating with an open source user interface and Arduino, C++, and Python development libraries to create a powerful new tool for marine robotics!
+The Ping Sonar is a multipurpose single-beam echosounder.
+It can be used as an altimeter for ROVs and AUVs, for bathymetry work aboard a USV, obstacle avoidance on autonomous vehicles, and other underwater distance measurement applications.
+The Ping Sonar combines a compact form factor and 300 meter depth rating with an open-source software to create a powerful new tool for marine robotics!

-An echosounder, like the Ping, is one of the simplest forms of underwater sonar.
+An echosounder, like the Ping Sonar, is one of the simplest forms of underwater sonar.
 It operates by using a piezoelectric transducer to send an ultrasonic acoustic pulse into the water and then listens back for echoes to return.
-With that information it’s able to determine the distance to the strongest echo, which is usually the ocean floor or a large object.
+With that information, it can determine the distance to the strongest echo, which is usually the ocean floor or a large object.
 It can also provide the full echo response (echo strength versus time) which can be plotted like the display of a fishfinder sonar.

-The Ping uses a 115 kHz transducer frequency, away from those used on most boat echosounders to avoid interference.
-It has a measurement range of 50 meters (164 feet) and a measurement beamwidth of 30 degrees, perfect for applications on a rocking boat or for obstacle avoidance.
+The Ping Sonar uses a 115 kHz transducer frequency, away from those used on most boat echosounders to avoid interference.
+It has a measurement range of 100 meters (328 feet) and a measurement beamwidth of 25 degrees, perfect for applications on a rocking boat or for obstacle avoidance.
 An advanced bottom-tracking algorithm runs on the device to determine the distance to the seafloor, even in complicated situations with multiple echoes.

 Use the Ping-Viewer interface to view and record Ping data.

-The Ping is housed in a rugged hard-anodized aluminum enclosure with an encapsulated transducer and a 1 meter (3.3 feet) cable with a pre-installed WetLink Penetrator.
-It has four threaded mounting holes on the back and comes with a mounting bracket and hardware to make it easy to mount on the BlueROV2.
-The included header pin to JST-GH adapter makes it easy to plug into the USB to Serial and RS485 Adapter.
+The Ping Sonar is housed in a rugged hard-anodized aluminum enclosure with a 1 meter (3.3 feet) cable and a pre-installed WetLink Penetrator.
+It has four threaded mounting holes and comes with a mounting bracket and hardware for easy installation on the BlueROV2.
+The included header pin to JST GH adapter makes it easy to plug into the USB to Serial and RS485 Adapter.

 The Ping can be connected to a microcontroller device, such as an Arduino, or to a computer through a BLUART USB to Serial adapter.

-Once connected, we recommend getting started with Ping-Viewer, an open-source application developed specifically for Ping devices.
-Ping-Viewer runs on Windows, Mac, and Linux and makes it easy to view the output, record data, and change settings on the Ping.
-The Ping sonar can be connected to Ping-Viewer directly or over a network connection routed through the BlueROV2‘s Companion web interface, so that you can use the Ping on the ROV without using any additional wires in the tether.
+Once connected, we recommend getting started with Ping Viewer, an open-source application developed specifically for Ping devices.
+Ping Viewer makes it easy to view the output, record data, and change settings on the Ping and runs on Windows, Mac, and Linux.
+The Ping Sonar can be connected to Ping Viewer directly or over a network connection routed through BlueOS, so that you can use the Ping on the ROV without using any additional wires in the tether.

-For those who wish to integrate the Ping into other systems, it communicates with a binary message format called the Ping-Protocol.
-We’ve made C++, Arduino and Python libraries for the Ping-Protocol to get you up and running almost immediately.
+For those who wish to integrate the Ping Sonar into other systems, it communicates with a binary message format called Ping Protocol.
+We’ve made C++, Arduino, and Python development libraries for Ping Protocol to get you up and running almost immediately.

 Product Description

-The Ping sonar is a multipurpose single-beam echosounder.
-It can be used as an altimeter for ROVs and AUVs, for bathymetry work aboard a USV, as an obstacle avoidance sonar, and other underwater distance measurement applications.
-Ping combines a compact form factor and 300 meter depth rating with an open source user interface and Arduino, C++, and Python development libraries to create a powerful new tool for marine robotics!
+The Ping Sonar is a multipurpose single-beam echosounder.
+It can be used as an altimeter for ROVs and AUVs, for bathymetry work aboard a USV, obstacle avoidance on autonomous vehicles, and other underwater distance measurement applications.
+The Ping Sonar combines a compact form factor and 300 meter depth rating with an open-source software to create a powerful new tool for marine robotics!

-An echosounder, like the Ping, is one of the simplest forms of underwater sonar.
+An echosounder, like the Ping Sonar, is one of the simplest forms of underwater sonar.
 It operates by using a piezoelectric transducer to send an ultrasonic acoustic pulse into the water and then listens back for echoes to return.
-With that information it’s able to determine the distance to the strongest echo, which is usually the ocean floor or a large object.
+With that information, it can determine the distance to the strongest echo, which is usually the ocean floor or a large object.
 It can also provide the full echo response (echo strength versus time) which can be plotted like the display of a fishfinder sonar.

-The Ping uses a 115 kHz transducer frequency, away from those used on most boat echosounders to avoid interference.
-It has a measurement range of 50 meters (164 feet) and a measurement beamwidth of 30 degrees, perfect for applications on a rocking boat or for obstacle avoidance.
+The Ping Sonar uses a 115 kHz transducer frequency, away from those used on most boat echosounders to avoid interference.
+It has a measurement range of 100 meters (328 feet) and a measurement beamwidth of 25 degrees, perfect for applications on a rocking boat or for obstacle avoidance.
 An advanced bottom-tracking algorithm runs on the device to determine the distance to the seafloor, even in complicated situations with multiple echoes.

 Use the Ping-Viewer interface to view and record Ping data.

-The Ping is housed in a rugged hard-anodized aluminum enclosure with an encapsulated transducer and a 1 meter (3.3 feet) cable with a pre-installed WetLink Penetrator.
-It has four threaded mounting holes on the back and comes with a mounting bracket and hardware to make it easy to mount on the BlueROV2.
-The included header pin to JST-GH adapter makes it easy to plug into the USB to Serial and RS485 Adapter.
+The Ping Sonar is housed in a rugged hard-anodized aluminum enclosure with a 1 meter (3.3 feet) cable and a pre-installed WetLink Penetrator.
+It has four threaded mounting holes and comes with a mounting bracket and hardware for easy installation on the BlueROV2.
+The included header pin to JST GH adapter makes it easy to plug into the USB to Serial and RS485 Adapter.

 The Ping can be connected to a microcontroller device, such as an Arduino, or to a computer through a BLUART USB to Serial adapter.

-Once connected, we recommend getting started with Ping-Viewer, an open-source application developed specifically for Ping devices.
-Ping-Viewer runs on Windows, Mac, and Linux and makes it easy to view the output, record data, and change settings on the Ping.
-The Ping sonar can be connected to Ping-Viewer directly or over a network connection routed through the BlueROV2‘s Companion web interface, so that you can use the Ping on the ROV without using any additional wires in the tether.
+Once connected, we recommend getting started with Ping Viewer, an open-source application developed specifically for Ping devices.
+Ping Viewer makes it easy to view the output, record data, and change settings on the Ping and runs on Windows, Mac, and Linux.
+The Ping Sonar can be connected to Ping Viewer directly or over a network connection routed through BlueOS, so that you can use the Ping on the ROV without using any additional wires in the tether.

-For those who wish to integrate the Ping into other systems, it communicates with a binary message format called the Ping-Protocol.
-We’ve made C++, Arduino and Python libraries for the Ping-Protocol to get you up and running almost immediately.
+For those who wish to integrate the Ping Sonar into other systems, it communicates with a binary message format called Ping Protocol.
+We’ve made C++, Arduino, and Python development libraries for Ping Protocol to get you up and running almost immediately.

 • 1 x Ping sonar with pre-installed cable and M10 WetLink Penetrator